Gold vs Dollar

-This shows a clear perspective and visual on Gold’s inverted relationship with the U.S fiat paper dollar.
-Paper devalues overtime while assets with intrinsic value such as gold do an outstanding job of wealth preservation.
+This shows a clear perspective and visual on Gold’s inverted relationship with the U.S dollar.
+Fiat currencies generally devalue overtime due to economic pressures that cause inflation -- while assets with intrinsic value such as gold do an outstanding job of preserving value over the long-term.

-This chart shows how an amount of gold worth $100,000 in 1913 when the Federal Reserve was created is now worth $4.5 Million today.
-While $100,000 USD held for the same period of time is now only worth $4,000!
-The sinking dollar has lost 96% of its value since 1913 and dollar’s is quickly loosing World Central Banks Confidence.
+This chart shows how an amount of gold worth $100,000 in 1913, when the Federal Reserve was created, is now worth $4.5 Million today.
+While $100,000 USD held for the same period is now only worth $4,000!
+The sinking dollar has lost 96% of its value since 1913 and is quickly losing World Central Bank confidence.1

-Since the Federal Reserve started printing the U.S Dollar in 1913, it has done nothing but erode American families wealth.
-Okay, If your family had reserved for you, a $100,000 in 1913, and you tried to spend in today’s economy it would not carry you very far.
+Since the Federal Reserve started printing the U.S Dollar, it has done nothing but decline in value over the long-term.
+If your family saved $100,000 for you in 1913, and you tried to spend it in today’s economy -- it would not carry you very far.
 Let’s look at what things cost in 1913 to help put this in real terms.